KevBarbour15/dobo/README.md

 - Ensure uniform styling throughout

 - Email signup
-  - Find best service
+  - Find best/most fitting service for Sean's needs

-- add some loading animation for attendees
+- add some loading animation for photo galleries

+- Consider error handling notifications

 - Does Sean want to be notified when he gets a new inquiry?
   - Have email sent to Sean's email of choice and with inquiry info